MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-holograms.md

 ms.author: robutter
 ms.date: 04/28/2023
 ms.topic: how-to
-title: Work with holograms in the Guides HoloLens ms.reviewer: v-wendysmith
+title: Interact with holograms in the Guides HoloLens ms.reviewer: v-wendysmith
 ---

-# Work with holograms in the Guides HoloLens
+# Interact with holograms in the Guides HoloLens

 You can work with the holograms placed in your view by understanding applied styles, grab, move, or rotate interactable holograms, or turn holograms off to focus on your real-world environment.

-## Interact with holograms in the Guides HoloLens app
+## Interact with holograms

-If an author has made an object interactable, a hand icon shows in the middle of the object.
+If an [author has made an object interactable](hololens-app-interact-3D.md), a hand icon shows in the middle of the object.
 You can explore the object in the Guides HoloLens app using natural hand gestures.

 - To grab a hologram near you, pinch your thumb and index finger together on the hologram and hold.
 Use this grab gesture to move, resize, and rotate.
 To let go, release your fingers.